simpledotorg/simple-server/doc/wiki/running-ab-experiments.md

   - this also accepts an optional `percentage_of_patients` argument that defaults to 100
 - the first time it is run by the scheduler, the job will:
   - select eligible patients
-  - assign those patients randomly to treatment groups
+  - assign them randomly to treatment groups
   - create all notifications for experiment patients, based on the date of their next appointment and the information in their treatment group's reminder templates.
-These will be marked as "pending" and will not be sent at this time.
+These will be marked as "pending" and will not be sent by this job.
   - change the experiment state from "new" to "running"
 - those messages will then be scheduled for delivery each day as described [here](notification-scheduling).
-- despite the fact that selection and notification creation is all done during the first time it runs, the experiment runner can safely be left on the scheduler.
+- despite the fact that patient selection and notification creation is all done during the first time it runs, this experiment runner can safely be left on the scheduler.
 On subsequent runs, it will do nothing until the experiment end date has passed, at which point it will change the experiment state to "complete".

 ## Stale patient experiment:
 - stale patient selection occurs daily every day from experiment start date through experiment end date.